Dedicated to my Therapist and to all Survivors who will make the same journey

 My therapist explained that setbacks are a normal part of recovery.
 You cannot have a setback unless there has been recovery.
-She debated whether it should even be seen as a setback, and asked me to consider the positives: Having had panic attacks with others present did not mean I was getting worse, but rather that I would learn to conquer panic in all contexts without developing false dependencies on “safe” people.
-She was absolutely right, and the following week saw me experience a powerful – and lasting – surge in my recovery.
+She questioned whether it should even be seen as a setback, and asked me to consider the positives: Having had panic attacks with others present did not mean I was getting worse, but rather that I would learn to conquer panic in all contexts without developing false dependencies on “safe” people.
+She was absolutely right, and the following week saw me experience a powerful — and lasting — surge in my recovery.
 I was not sorry that the “setback” had happened; I learned from it and my therapist’s encouragement cemented my resolve to beat it.

 Not all setbacks may result in feeling panic and anxiety to the same degree either.
 At the time of this writing (April 2009), I have been experiencing a mild setback; I feel a bit more scared when I’m out again.
 But I have not panicked because I know I can control it; I view it with objectivity and compassion and I feel cheerful and upbeat.
 I know I will be okay.

 Feeling a bit stronger, I decided that I would use the week leading up to Christmas with all the shopping and crowds it entails, to actively face the renewed fear.
 Best thing I ever did.
 Instead of something to be avoided, I viewed it as an opportunity to open up a can of whup-ass on agoraphobia.
-I still preferred to have somebody with me because it was more comfortable and I was quite fragile, but I knew that they couldn't protect me from panic attack - I, Louise, would have to beat it without relying on a mediator.
-That I could do this was the most useful and transformative thing I learned from the "setback".
-The fear tells us we "can't" but we in fact can.
+I still preferred to have somebody with me because it was more comfortable and I was quite fragile, but I knew that they couldn’t protect me from panic attack – I, Louise, would have to beat it without relying on a mediator.
+That I could do this was the most useful and transformative thing I learned from the “setback”.
+The fear tells us we “can’t” beat it but we in fact can.

 Christmas Eve was spent wrapping gifts I’d shopped for, and celebrating with real joy the beginnings of the return of Louise as I knew her.